pamir-ai-pkgs/distiller-services/README.md

 ### Code Quality Requirements

-- All code must pass `make lint` without errors
+- All code must pass `just lint` without errors
 - Type hints required for all functions
 - Async/await for all I/O operations
 - No emojis or casual language in code comments